Frustrated EU parliament staffers set up #Metoo blog

 She added that there were also many potential situations that were not covered by either committee.

-Moreover, the advisory committee consists of three MEPs, one representative on behalf of assistants, and one on behalf of the parliament's administration.
+Until recently, the advisory committee consisted of three MEPs, one representative on behalf of assistants, and one on behalf of the parliament's administration.

 The parliament recently decided to add another assistant representative.